bhits/consent2share/README.md

 Consent2Share employs a microservice architecture which makes it highly scalable and resilient.
 Majority of C2S microservices are implemented as [Spring Boot](http://projects.spring.io/spring-boot/) applications and utilize several [Spring Cloud](http://projects.spring.io/spring-cloud/) projects including [Spring Cloud Netflix](http://cloud.spring.io/spring-cloud-netflix/) and [Spring Cloud Security](http://cloud.spring.io/spring-cloud-security/).

-[C2S Technical Blueprint](docs/c2s-technical-blueprint-v1.9.pdf) can be used as a good reference that shows the big picture of C2S architecture, the technical components, and the high level interaction between them.
+*C2S Technical Blueprint* can be used as a good reference that shows the big picture of C2S architecture, the technical components, and the high level interaction between them.
+Please see the documents in [release page](../../releases) for the applicable version of *C2S Technical Blueprint* document.

 The C2S components can be grouped as the following: